SoumikDey1/ME_THESIS_WORK_SD/README.md

 # ME_THESIS_WORK_SD
 Abstractive text summarization entails producing summaries that encompass the essential concepts present in the original text.
 Unlike extractive summarization, abstractive summarization can include new expressions and sentences absent from the original text.
-This thesis presents a comprehensive analysis of abstractive summarization using the salience allocation technique.
+This thesis  entitled **“Analysis of Abstractive Summarization Using Salience Allocation”** presents a comprehensive analysis of abstractive summarization using the salience allocation technique.
 The study incorporates a novel summarization model called SEASON.
 SEASON uses the distribution of anticipating relevance to facilitate abstractive text summarization, effectively responding to the content with various levels of abstraction.